JPGoodale/haiku_CfC/README.md

 # Closed-form Continuous-time Neural Networks in Haiku
 Haiku implementation of Closed-form Continuous-time Neural Networks (CfCs) as presented in: https://arxiv.org/abs/2106.13898.
-Designed to be used as a simple Haiku module like any other (hk.Linear, hk.LSTM etc), and therefore does not include any datasets or training loop.
-An example notebook using the IMDB dataset will be added soon.
+Designed to be used as a simple standalone Haiku module, dataset and training loop taken directly from https://github.com/deepmind/dm-haiku/tree/main/examples/rnn for comparison with LSTM.